Unisay/atomic-swap-adapter-sigs/PROTOCOL.md

 An adapter signature is a pre-signature that:

 1. Can be verified as "almost valid"
-2. Requires a secret value `t` to complete
+2. Requires a secret value y to complete
-3. Reveals `t` when completed and published
+3. Reveals y when completed and published

-**Key Property**: If Alice can complete her signature only by learning Bob's secret `t`, and Bob reveals `t` by publishing his transaction, then Alice can atomically complete her transaction.
+**Key Property**: If Alice can complete her signature only by learning the adapter secret y, and publishing her transaction reveals y, then Bob can extract y and atomically complete his transaction.

 ## Protocol Phases (V1 - Simplified)